 Soaring, expansive, and undulating contours that inspire, awe – and invite.
 A neutral environmental footprint that will make it among the most sustainable airports in the world.
-Ultimately welcoming up to 140 million passengers a year, the New International Airport of Mexico City (Nuevo Aeropuerto Internacional de la Ciudad de México, NAICM) will be Latin America’s largest airport, taking its rightful place as the 21st-century gateway to Mexico.
+Ultimately welcoming up to 140 million passengers a year, the New International Airport of Mexico (Nuevo Aeropuerto Internacional de México, NAIM) will be Latin America’s largest airport, taking its rightful place as the 21st-century gateway to Mexico.

-Parsons is invested in Mexico, and we’re ready to guide NAICM to the runway for takeoff.
+Parsons is invested in Mexico, and we’re ready to guide NAIM to the runway for takeoff.

-Dwarfing Mexico City’s current international airport, NAICM will ultimately be six times larger, accommodate four times as many passengers, handle triple the cargo volume, and ensure Mexico’s international and domestic connectivity.
-A comprehensive solution, NAICM will satisfy the region’s aviation needs for the next half century.
+Dwarfing Mexico City’s current international airport, NAIM will ultimately be six times larger, accommodate four times as many passengers, handle triple the cargo volume, and ensure Mexico’s international and domestic connectivity.
+A comprehensive solution, NAIM will satisfy the region’s aviation needs for the next half century.

 Mexico as a Top 5 most-visited country.
 An airport with more airlines and unmatched flight schedules and destinations.
 More than 50,000 airport jobs – twice as many as the current airport – along with 600,000 new jobs resulting from the growing demand for airport services.
 An infrastructure boom as transport networks and roads expand to accommodate the new airport.
 Up to 3.5 million international and domestic tourists each year, generating $3.2 billion annually.

 NAIM is projected to make Mexico’s aspirations a reality.